-If it’s a gorgeous fall day in our national forest you can probably find me flying down backwoods trails on my Cannondale mountain bike with my little dog at my side, not a care in the world.
+If it’s a gorgeous fall day in our national forest you can probably find me flying down on the various trails that are on offer in our local area.
+I will normally go out and get my Cannondale mountain bike with my little dog at my side, not a care in the world.
 Unless it’s hunting season.
 Hiking, mountain biking or any kind of outdoor fun in our California national forests get a bit more stressful when my secluded trail runs through alpine glens turn into running past dudes decked out in full camo gear with big ass guns.

 Ahh hunting season, those months in Southern California between September 17th an October 22nd when any dude with a hunting license can attempt to take down any of the three remaining Bambi’s in our national forest.
 And if you are feeling really lucky you can even try to legally shoot tree squirrels starting September 9th!